 - Marketing has every single thing to do with the way you approach your customer and how you talk to them about your products.

 - I don't even want to respond to this one because it is just so silly.
-Yes, of course MK changes their products.
+Yes, of course, MK changes its products.
 Does Maybelline have the same product and packaging as they did 20 years ago?
 How about even since last year?
 That's kind of the purpose of owning a line and selling product: You always go with the flow and change with the times, change with fashion, change with the hottest trends on the market, and you even change with the weather.
-For example, right now, MK is pushing sun block because it is summer.
-In a few months, they will change their focus onto another product.
+For example, right now, MK is pushing sunblock because it is summer.
+In a few months, they will change their focus to another product.

 - If you are smart about sales, you will use the new products to your advantage; you certainly won't complain about it.

 - However, one of the first things that was made abundantly clear to me before I ever started my MK business was that I am still able to sell my products after the packaging changes.
 Until I sell out, I don't have to get the new packaging.

 - The other thing is that I personally do not order products until my clients order them from me.
 The less stock I have sitting on my shelf, the more room I have, and the less I am indebted to myself or Mary Kay.
 Yet again, it isn't rocket science.